Oliver!: International productions

 The Australian tour was a successful trip through Sydney, Melbourne, and Singapore from 2002 to 2004.
 The show, which mirrored Sam Mendes's production, was recreated by Graham Gill.
 John Waters played Fagin, Tamsin Carroll was Nancy, and the production also featured Stuart Wagstaff, Steve Bastoni and Madison Orr and Keegan Joyce in the title role, which was rotated between the two.
 The role of the Artful Dodger was shared between Mathew Waters and Tim Matthews, with Waters performing on the opening night.
 Waters declined the tour after the Sydney production to appear in the Hollywood movie Peter Pan.

 A North American tour began in 2003, produced by Cameron Mackintosh and Networks.
 It ran till March 2005 and played most major theatrical venues in the U.S. and one in Canada.
 The show was directed by the London team which managed the Sam Mendes version in London and the Australian tour, with Graham Gill as director.
-The cast included Mark McCracken as Fagin, Renata Renee Wilson as Nancy, and Justin S. Pereira Oliver Twist.
+The cast included Mark McCracken as Fagin, Renata Renee Wilson as Nancy and Justin S. Pereira as Oliver.
 In October 2008 Columbia Artists Theatricals mounted a new North American National tour directed by Clayton Philips.
 The production toured until March 2009.

 The first Estonian production of the show was presented in the early 1990s in Tartu.
 A revival ran in November–December 2003 with Aivar Tommingas as Fagin and Evelin Samuel as Nancy.
 The musical was performed also twice in Israel in 1966 and 2008 starring Shraga Fridman and Rivka Raz in the first production and Sasson Gabai and Ania Bukshtein in the second.
 In December 2010 a Dutch language version of the musical opened in Gent, Belgium, to be transferred at the end of the same month to Antwerp.
 In 2011 a Syrian production is to be performed at the Damascus Opera.
 In 2012 a new production was staged by Popular Productions in Dubai, UAE (First Group Theatre).
 It starred Philip Cox as Fagin and Lucy Hunter-James as Nancy.